StackAbuse/eureka-microservices-tutorial/README.md

 implementation group: 'org.springframework.cloud', name: 'spring-cloud-starter-netflix-eureka-client', version: ${version}
 ```

-Regardless of the initialization type - to mark this application as an Eureka Client, we simply add the `@EnableEurekaClient` annotation to the main class:
+Regardless of the initialization type - to mark this application as a Eureka Client, we simply add the `@EnableEurekaClient` annotation to the main class:

 ```java
 @SpringBootApplication